 During 2011, sales in the segment's instrument businesses grew on a year-over-year basis due to increased demand for oscilloscopes and service and installation tools, partially offset by year-over-year declines in sales attributable to products serving the video end markets.
-Instrument sales grew in all major geographies during the year led by Asia and other emerging markets.
+Instrument sales grew in all major geographies during the year led by Asia and other high-growth markets.
 Instrument sales grew primarily during the first three quarters of 2011 as fourth quarter 2011 sales were essentially flat compared to 2010.
-Sales of instruments are expected to continue to grow during 2012 on year-over-year basis, albeit at a rate lower than was experienced during 2011.